by-jp/www.byjp.me/content/notes/twitter/2930849830/index.md

 - from-twitter
 - RailStrike
 ---
-Someone likes me\!
+Someone likes me!
 Only NXEA service running is the one I need [RailStrike](/tags/railstrike)